Glossary of Photonics and Laser Marketing

 Advertising should always be directed to a well defined audience – sometimes a relatively broad audience, such as all professional working in optics, photonics and laser technology, and sometimes a very specific audience like professionals reading encyclopedia articles on certain topics.

 The bounce rate corresponding to some Internet traffic (e.g., referrals from an advertising website to a supplier website) indicates the fraction of visitors who do not request any web pages beyond the first visited page.
-That may be an indicator for upgrade traffic which is not useful, unless the visitors already can obtain all required information on the first page.
+That may for certain pages be an indicator for a kind of traffic which is not useful.
+However, if visitors already can obtain all required information on the first page, the lack of further movement is not a bad sign.
+Bounce rates are relevant only for pages where relevant information is only provided by clicking on further links.

-Presenting products to a suitable audience in a way which contributes to the creation of a well recognizable brand.
+Presenting a company or its products to a suitable audience in a way which contributes to the creation of a well recognizable brand image and corporate identity.
 The brand recognition can be strongly enhanced with a consistent graphical appearance, including a characteristic company logo and possibly other graphical elements, at suitable places.
-It can support future sales, even if it does not directly induce sales.
+It can support future sales, even if it does not directly generate sales leads.
+It can also be valuable for getting attractive acquisition offers.

 A circulation number indicates the typical number of copies of some printed item which are distributed.
 Circulation data are relevant for advertisers.
 For increased trust, the data can be independently certified by certain agencies.